Where does the word baseball come from?

 But cricket 'was stronger in America than in Australia until the 1860s – stronger than anywhere else outside England'.

 Baseball has grown into one of America's greatest cultural traditions.
-Witness the ecstatic celebrations when the Chicago Cubs finally lifted 'the curse of the Billy Goat'
+The 2016 season reached an 'epic conclusion' when the Chicago Cubs finally lifted 'the curse of the Billy Goat.'

 More on the relationship between the rival summer games of 'two countries divided by a single language' here.